 For plants to remain happy and healthy it is important to nurture a suitable living environment.
 Having high levels of humidity or setting the temperature too high or low causes the environment to be too wet, resulting with stressed plants.
 Stressed plants are more prone to pests, mold and mildew.
 It is important to remember that an environment where temperature and humidity are controlled will encourage plant performance and increase the transpiration rate for nutrient uptake, leading to tastier produce, rapid production of crops and the ability to steer plants to a growth cycle.

-What are the challenges of managing temperature/humidity?
+What are the challenges of managing temperature and humidity?

 It can be tricky to maintain a consistent temperature and humidity level inside a greenhouse.
 It’s important to ensure that temperature is distributed equally through the greenhouse to avoid creating microclimates.